 Computer access is an important tool in today's learning environment.
 We strive to make this technology available to students.
-Every VAL center is equipped with computers and free Wi-Fi is available to enrolled students.
-Students may bring in personal laptops or technology to use for academic purposes.
-Students must sign a computer use agreement provided during orientation.
+Free Wi-Fi is available to enrolled students.
 VAL schoolwork may be printed free of charge.

 We require appropriate use of computers as part of a respectful environment.
 Computers are to be used for students' academic work only.
 Social media sites, sites with pornography, and downloads are prohibited.
 If you need any assistance or have specific questions, please ask your teacher.